Math/Stat 431 Introduction to the Theory of Probability

 The course follows lecture notes authored by David Anderson, Timo Seppäläinen, and Benedek Valkó.
 These will be provided to the students at no cost.

-We will use Learn@UW to post homework assignments, solutions to homework, and lecture notes.
+We use Learn@UW to post homework assignments, solutions to homework, and lecture notes.

 You can also find old 431 exams in the Math Library Course Reserves.
 But note that these exams might not necessarily be a perfect fit for this year's course.

 - A First Course in Probability, by Sheldon Ross.

 - Probability, by Jim Pitman.